All Episodes

 Number one, it's a huge, huge increase in revenues to the government.

-And then secondly, they're gonna start looking to build factories, corporations, uh manufacturing centers and businesses here in America, and that's gonna put the people in poverty on food stamps out of the labor force that can't buy a house in a better position than they've ever been.
+And that's going to put the people in poverty on food stamps, out of the labor force that can't buy a house in a better position than they've ever been.

-So you can you can sit there, you can denigrate, you can complain, but you're not understanding any history of tax cuts.
+So you can sit there, you can denigrate, you can complain, but you're not understanding any history of tax cuts.

-When when Kennedy did it, it ended up in an economic boom.
+When Kennedy did it, it ended up in an economic boom.

 Same thing with Reagan.